ashram73/senitent-dobby-api/README.md

 Prerequisites:
 -
-To set up and run an interactive chat session with the Dobby-70B language model from Sentient using the Fireworks API in the shell, follow the steps below.
+To set up and run an interactive, chat session with the Dobby-70B language model from Sentient using the Fireworks API in the shell, follow the steps below.
 This guide assumes you are using a command-line interface (CLI) environment like a terminal and have basic knowledge of shell commands.

 1-API Key: Ensure you have a valid API key from Fireworks.